 One day we were driving in the middle of nowhere, along the border of Morocco and Algeria in Youseff’s Pajero, with Matt, myself and Youseff’s trainee, Said (Sigh-Eed) in the car.
 We’d been driving for hours, listening to music, swapping stories and soaking in another beautiful day.
-Youseff, always full of fun, adventure and a sense of being totally wild and unfazed by anything, stopped the car over without warning and climbed out, telling me to do the same.
+Youseff, always full of fun, adventure and a sense of being totally wild and unfazed by anything pulled the car over without warning and climbed out, telling me to do the same.
 I obliged, stepping out of the cool air-conditioning into the warm sunshine outside.

 I looked around for Youseff then heard him yell, “Phoebe, climb up!”
-I turned my head upwards and saw Youseff perched on-top of the pile of spare tyres stacked on the Pajero, which were pinned in place with rope mesh, his hand extended out to me.
+I turned my head upwards and saw Youseff perched on top of the pile of spare tyres stacked on the Pajero, which were pinned in place with rope mesh, his hand extended out to me.
 I would usually hesitate, but not today.
 I reached out and grabbed his hand, climbing up the side of the car and finding a spot on top of it.
 I nestled my bum into the middle of one of the spare tyres and got comfortable, Matt soon appearing behind me.

-Youseff instructed Said to take the wheel, then encouraged Matt and I to hold on, not that either of us needed to be told.
+Youseff instructed Said to take the wheel, then encouraged Matt and me to hold on, not that either of us needed to be told.
 The car took off, leaving a puff of dirt and dust in its wake.
 It hurtled along the golden earth below us, flicking rocks off to the sides.
-We soared along the open ride, nothing behind us and nothing ahead of us, except open road.
+We soared along the open road, nothing behind us and nothing ahead of us, except the open road.
 The dramatic cliff-faces marking the Algerian border towered over us to the right.
 To the left were modest homes, little children running out to wave at us and share their broad smiles.

 We picked up speed, the wind whipping my hair across my face.
 The warm sunshine kissed my cheeks and I couldn’t help but smile.
-For the first time in a long time I realised I was totally free.
+For the first time in a long time, I realised I was totally free.
 Nobody else knew where I was or what I was doing, the only thing that mattered was the freedom I was feeling.
 It was glorious.

-In that moment, I melted.
+At that moment, I melted.
 It all just went away.
 The stress, the worry, fear and doubt.
 It dissolved in my joy and the total freedom I felt.
 There was nothing but me, whizzing through the middle of Morocco on top of a car, driving way too fast and not giving a flying crap about it.
 We hurtled through the dirt and dust, sun beating down on us, the sky a perfect blue with not a cloud in sight.